This month the topic in my Executive Mentoring Group is: Confidence and Resilience.

 Scheduling time to think in your work week (and life in general) is vital to your success and sanity — and to your creativity and effectiveness.
 Read More

 Starting in a New Role…

-A question that frequently comes up in the Coaching Hour calls in My Executive Mentoring Group is, “I’m starting a new job.
+A question that frequently comes up in my Executive Mentoring Group is, “I’m starting a new job.
 What do you recommend that I do in the first 30 days to set myself up for success?”